-In the winter of 2002, a mysterious disease never-before seen began spreading in the province of Guangdong, China.
+In the final months of 2002, a mysterious disease never-before seen began spreading in the province of Guangdong, China.

 The symptoms were similar to that of the common flu – high fever, dry cough or a sore throat, and shortness of breath.

 From November 2002 to February 2003, more than 300 people in Guangdong were recorded to have an unknown pneumonia-like respiratory disease, 5 of whom died.

 SARS or severe acute respiratory syndrome is caused by a member of the coronavirus family, or the same family that causes the common cold.

 According to Dr. Stanley Perlman, a microbiologist at the University of Iowa who studied coronaviruses, SARS virus went deep into people’s lungs, which made it spread slower unlike today’s COVID-19 virus.

 Over 8 months after its discovery, 8,096 people contracted SARS